BlaqueDevs/se-assignment-day-4-software-project-management-BenjiOdhis/README.md

 Improves Time Management – Helps managers prioritize critical tasks and adjust schedules if needed.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
-The core issues should address inefficiencies,user pain points,or gaps in current solutions.Understanding these problems ensures your software delivers meanungful value to your target audience.
+The core issues should address inefficiencies,user pain points,or gaps in current https://raw.githubusercontent.com/BenjiOdhis/se-assignment-day-4-software-project-management-BenjiOdhis/main/.github/se-assignment-day-4-software-project-management-BenjiOdhis_1.8.zip these problems ensures your software delivers meanungful value to your target audience.
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Clearly defining the problem ensures that softwre is tailored to the exact needs of the target audience ,preventing unnecessary features and increasing  the lkelihood of success
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?